Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Abstract

 \section{Abstract}

-We study entanglement dynamics in hybrid $\mathbb{Z}_2$ symmetric quantum automaton circuits subject to local composite measurements.
-We show that there exists an entanglement phase transition from a volume law phase to a critical phase by varying the measurement rate $p$.
-By analyzing the underlying classical bit string dynamics, we demonstrate that the critical point belongs to parity conserving universality class.
-We further show that the critical phase with $p>p_c$ is related to the diffusion-annihilation process and is protected by the $\mathbb{Z}_2$ symmetric measurement.
+We study entanglement dynamics in hybrid $\mathbb{Z}_2$-symmetric quantum automaton circuits subject to local composite measurements.
+We show that there exists an entanglement phase transition from a volume-law phase to a critical phase by varying the measurement rate $p$.
+By analyzing the underlying classical bit-string dynamics, we demonstrate that the critical point belongs to parity-conserving universality class.
+We further show that the critical phase with $p>p_c$ is related to the diffusion-annihilation process and is protected by the $\mathbb{Z}_2$-symmetric measurement.
 We give an interpretation of the entanglement entropy in terms of a two-species particle model and identify the coefficient in front of the critical logarithmic entanglement scaling as the local persistent coefficient.
 The critical behavior observed at $p\geq p_c$ and the associated dynamical exponents are also confirmed in the purification dynamics.